bram2w/baserow/docs/patterns/jobs.md

 initializes an internal poller that performs periodic checks of the state of known active jobs.

-The poller will work until all jobs in store are not in finished states ( finished/cancelled/failed).
+The poller will work until all jobs in store are not in final states ( finished/cancelled/failed).
 When a new job is added, the poller is reinitialized.

 ### Job mixin